What Metal Tiger does

-Metal Tiger is an AIM-listed firm that invests in natural resources projects and companies.
+Metal Tiger is an AIM-listed firm that invests in mining projects and companies.

-Its direct equities division invests in natural resource companies listed on London’s junior market AIM, the Australian Stock Exchange and the Toronto Stock Exchange.
+Its equities division invests in companies listed on London’s junior market AIM, the Australian Stock Exchange and the Toronto Stock Exchange.

 The direct projects division focuses on the development of key projects in Botswana, Spain and Thailand.